The ND PCBL initiative will support district work to:

 • Participate in NDPCBL communication strategy to amplify the work and stories of impact

-The convenings will provide District Design Teams and Education Fellows with a variety of individualized strategies and support based on the district’s Opportunity Analysis.
+The convenings will provide District Design Teams and Education Fellows with a variety of individualized strategies and supports based on the district’s Opportunity Analysis.
 The Opportunity Analysis is the result of communitywide surveys, classroom visits, and focus groups to determine baseline data, specific to each school and district which are mirrored against the vision of the school district.
 This will provide a starting point for continuous improvement.

 By identifying specific strengths, unique assets and areas of improvement each district will be able to: